-The area was the 16th century home of Flemish Protestant refugees fleeing religious persecution after they had been defeated in a rebellion against Catholic Spain.
+The area became home TO Flemish Protestant refugees fleeing religious persecution after they had been defeated in a rebellion against Catholic Spain in the 16th century.

-There are many timber framed houses in the Dutch Quarter, some of which are plastered in the Essex style whilst others such as Peakes House have exposed beams.
+There are many timber framed houses in the Dutch Quarter, some of which are plastered in the Essex vernacular whilst others such as Peakes House have exposed beams.

 In the Dutch Quarter you will find St. Martins Church, which is opened by volunteers form the Churches Conservation Trust, the Roman Theatre, the Greek Orthodox Church, and the home of Jane and Anne Taylor, writers of probably one of the most famous English nursery rhymes : Twinkle Twinkle.
 Little Star.